-> On the Fine Art degree at HCA you will be encouraged to develop a personal approach to contemporary Fine Art practice, free from the constraints of a ‘house style’.
-We will support you to experiment across a wide-range of media including: paint, print, drawing, ceramics, textiles, photography, video, digital, sound, performance, sculpture, and installation.
+On the Fine Art degree at HCA you will be encouraged to develop a personal approach to contemporary Fine Art practice, free from the constraints of a ‘house style’.
+We will support you to experiment across a wide-range of media including: paint, print, drawing, ceramics, textiles, photography, video, sound, performance, sculpture, and installation.

-> HCA students have the creative freedom to explore diverse subjects such as identity, memory, storytelling, place, mark making, or form; you may delve into deeply personal or autobiographical topics, or much broader social, cultural, or political issues.
-You’ll also get involved with exciting collaborative events such as exhibitions, residencies, and site specific responses.
+HCA students have the creative freedom to explore diverse subjects such as identity, memory, storytelling, place, mark making, or form; you may delve into deeply personal or autobiographical topics, or much broader social, cultural, or political issues.
+You’ll also get involved with exciting collaborative events such as exhibitions, residencies, and site-specific responses.

-> We offer small group teaching in a thriving studio environment.
+We offer small group teaching in a thriving studio environment.
 Studying in our specialist arts college will make it easy for you to transgress boundaries and produce interdisciplinary work.

-> Through Critical Studies, you can gain fascinating insights into the subject you love.
+Through Critical Studies, you can gain fascinating insights into the subject you love.
 You will explore your specialism and the work of those you admire.
 We will help you to see your own practice in context with your peers and predecessors; leading to, not only a deeper understanding of the work of others, but who you are as an artist.
-The things you discover in Critical Studies will help you answer the question: where do I want to take my practice?
+The things you discover in Critical Studies will help you answer the question: where do I want to take my arts practice?

-> We will support you to develop the skills and confidence you need to meet the challenges of being a practising artist today.
+We will support you to develop the skills and confidence you need to meet the challenges of being a practicing artist today.
 Through group activity, you will develop a strong foundation in communication and collaboration that will help you have impact in the wider arts world.

-> - Lively studio culture with individual space for every student.
+- Lively studio culture with individual space for every student.

 - Weekly collaborative student projects and events in the course’s Project Space.

 - Lectures and workshops with professional visiting artists.